centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

-The report presents a table with all available partitions for hostgroup's ressources.
-Detailed information is provided on the allocated and used space, the evolution since the last month, and estimate time before saturation.
+The report presents a table with all available partitions for a hostgroup's resources.
+Detailed information is provided on the allocated and used space, the change since the last month, and estimated time before saturation.

 ![image](../assets/reporting/guide/available-reports/Hostgroup-Storage-Capacity-List.png)